que-es-el-cloud-computing

 What is cloud computing?

-When we talk about “the cloud” we simply refer to the Internet.
-For its part, “cloud computing” is a way of running computer programs in which some of the work is done on external servers, rather than entirely on the user’s computer.
+When we talk about “the cloud,” we are simply referring to the Internet.
+“Cloud computing,” on the other hand, is a way of running computer programs where part of the work is done on external servers, rather than entirely on the user’s computer.
 It is a relatively new and growing trend.
-Currently, we can have word processors, spreadsheets, image editors, or file storage “in the cloud,” etc… .
-The user accesses these applications (called “services”) through an Internet connection.
+Currently, we can have word processors, spreadsheets, image editors, or file storage “in the cloud,” etc. The user accesses these applications (called “services”) through an Internet connection.

-Of course, “cloud computing” is not intended to completely replace the conventional way of running programs, as it has the disadvantage of having to constantly send and receive data from the cloud.
-However, it has many advantages that make both complement each other.
+Of course, “cloud computing” is not intended to completely replace the conventional way of running programs, as it has the disadvantage of constantly having to send and receive data from the cloud.
+However, it offers many advantages that make the two approaches complementary.

 cloud2